Sales Tax Calculator

 Today, 24 states have adopted the simplification measures in the Agreement (representing over 31 percent of the population), and more states are moving to accept the simplification measures.
 For more details and up-to-date information, you may have a look at the official website of.

-Besides the specific nature of the sales tax system having the adverse impact on businesses in the U.S., a consumption-based tax, in general, can have multiple economic implications affecting the real Gross Domestic Product (GDP) of a country.
+Besides the specific nature of the sales tax system having an adverse impact on businesses in the U.S., a consumption-based tax, in general, can have multiple economic implications affecting the real Gross Domestic Product (GDP) of a country.

 - It may distort saving behavior